tylerpearson/serverless-election-aws/README.md

 - In something as critical as a Presidential election, it would likely make sense to use all four regions that currently exist in the United States.
 Tweak `main.tf` to add additional regions.
 - The code currently doesn't support write-in votes and assumes that five presidential candidates (Trump, Clinton, Johnson, Stein, McMullin) are on the ballot in every state, which isn't the case.
 - While the results are broken down by state, this demo assumes shifting the management of the election to some sort of central federal agency that manages voting across the country instead of the individual states' responsibility.
-- There's a ton of additional functionality and services that could be setup and used (CloudWatch alarms for notifications of issues, GuardDuty and CloudTrail for security, X-Ray for better visibility, etc.) that isn't included.
-I timeboxed many parts of this demo in the sake of time.
+- There's a ton of additional functionality and services that could be setup and used (CloudWatch alarms for notifications of issues, GuardDuty and CloudTrail for security, etc.) that isn't included.
+I timeboxed many parts of this demo in the sake being able to have a finishing point.